oracle/dbt-oracle/doc/source/user_guide/installation.rst

 - Oracle Client libraries.
 These can be from the free `Oracle Instant Client
   <https://www.oracle.com/database/technologies/instant-client.html>`__, from a
   full Oracle Client installation, or from those included in Oracle Database if Python is on the same machine as the database.
-Oracle client libraries versions 21, 19, 18, 12, and 11.2 are supported where available on Linux, Windows and macOS (Intel x86).
-Users have also reported success with other platforms.
 Use the latest client possible: Oracle's standard client-server version interoperability allows connection to both older and newer databases.

 - An Oracle Database, either local or remote.

-The cx_Oracle module loads Oracle Client libraries which communicate over Oracle Net to an existing database.
-Oracle Net is not a separate
-product: it is how the Oracle Client and Oracle Database communicate.

 Dependencies
 ==================================